 It is a well-documented fact that Europeans have an obsession with nakedness.
-With its new-for-2009 1125CR, Buell reveals that Americans also know a thing or two about stripping.
+With its new-for-2009 Buell 1125CR, the company reveals that Americans also know a thing or two about stripping.

 Sportbikes are now so damn good you’d think manufacturers couldn’t find a better base from which to build a naked model.
 Still, some insist on complicating things and engineer naked bikes from scratch.
 Fine.
 Others, however, can’t leave a good thing alone and, with the idea of “maximizing-power-output-at-mid-revs,” end up neutering the sportbike they started with.

 No such shenanigans at Buell where the factory’s new-for-2009 1125CR is essentially a stripped-down 1125R.
 Aside from replacing the upper fairing with a distinctive new headlight/flyscreen assembly, Buell extended the swingarm a few millimetres, shortened gearing by adding four teeth to the rear sprocket and installed a low-mount handlebar.
 Et voilà!
 Instant naked!

 The concept might seem overly simplistic, but pause for a second and think of what Buell ends up with here.
 By wisely leaving the 146-hp V-Twin alone and by, also wisely, keeping the fully adjustable suspension, the American manufacturer now offers one of the highest-spec nakeds on the market.
 Good luck finding anything more powerful or trackworthy in the V-Twin-powered naked segment.
 KTM’s insolent Super Duke R and Ducati’s mighty Monster S4R S, both pushing about 130 hp, and both considerably more expensive, are for now the CR’s closest competition.
 Not bad for a simple concept.